Aryballos

 An aryballos (Greek: ἀρύβαλλος; plural aryballoi) was a small spherical or globular flask with a narrow neck used in Ancient Greece.
 It was used to contain perfume or oil, and is often depicted in vase paintings being used by athletes during bathing.
-In these depictions, the vessel is at times attached by a strap to the athlete's wrist, or hung by a strap from a peg on the wall.
+In these depictions, the vessel is at times attached by a strap to the athlete's wrist or hung by a strap from a peg on the wall.
+Versions of the aryballos have been found throughout Greece but some of the more preserved versions have been found within the city of Athens.